 Having an emergency plan in place is important to keep you and your loved ones safe.
-These tips will have you ready for all of the unexpected.
+These tips will help you prepare for the unexpected.

 Keep this information handy to be prepared for any situation or disaster that comes your way.
 From stocking up on health items to having an emergency plan, these tips will have you prepared for any emergency.